 Our small grant program funds ~12 projects each year (up to $5000 each) for research in the Greater Yellowstone Area.
 We love to see proposals that address Grand Teton National Park research priorities, but that is not a requirement for funding.
 We strive to fund the best science, so if you have a great idea and well written proposal, send it our way!
 We encourage you to check out research by previous grant winners in our online, full-text searchable project reports

-Check back in December for the RFP for 2018, or sign up for our mailing list to be notified when the it has been announced.
+Check back in late January for the RFP for 2018, or sign up for our mailing list to be notified when the it has been announced.

 Reports should be submitted in the following format: